-This article discusses charging all versions of Shimano Di2 batteries for 10, 11, and 12-speed groupsets.
+This article will guide you through the step-by-step process to charge the Di2 for 10, 11, and 12-speed groupsets.

 The 12-speed Shimano Di2 uses an internal battery (BT-DN300) and requires the EW-EC300 charging cable.